ganyicz/bond/README.md

 />
 ```

 All props are two-way bound by default.
-The `message` inside component will reactively update when the outer variable changes and vice versa.
+The `message` inside the component will reactively update when the outer variable changes and vice versa.
 (This behavior might change in future releases.)

-You can also pass static values like numbers, strings or functions.
+You can also pass static values like numbers, strings, or functions.

 ```html
 <x-number-input